lucasaa482/gitscrolls/scrolls/07-Between-Monsters-of-Time.md

 __Tuxilles:__ _(staring at the security advisory)_ "Of course it's Friday.
 Of course it's Valentine's Day.
 Of course the universe wants to test whether I've learned anything about timing and responsibility."

 The scar in his beak throbbed—not in warning this time, but in recognition.
 This was the test.
 This was where wisdom met reality.
+His eyes flickered momentarily, the clarity guardian from his encounter with the Sirens reminding him to see through the panic to what truly mattered.

 **Emotional Beat: ANXIETY**